 How is Frontex Structured?

 At present, there are currently 700 employees from 29 countries working with Frontex.
 This at present is a mixture of the over 300 administrative staff based in Warsaw and the deployed officials and experts securing Europe’s borders.
-The organization, however, is hoping to expand its workforce by around 1000 people by the launch date of the new ETIAS visa waiver system in 2021.
+The organization, however, is hoping to expand its workforce by around 1000 people by 2022.
 This will comprise:

 - 250 additional administration staff